jhucompilers/fall2024/index.md

 ## News

+* **Dec 6** — To allow a little more time to finish, the due date for [Assignment 5](assign/assign05.html) has been changed to Saturday, Dec 7th at 11 pm.
 * **Nov 18** — Exam 3 will take place on Thursday, Dec 19th at 2 pm in
   Shaffer 2 (our usual classroom.)
 As with Exams 1 and 2, you may bring one sheet of *hand-written* notes.
 Review materials are available on the